 Counter Strike has been a crazy ever present juggernaut since its inception in 1999.
 Other shooter franchises come, go, and survive based on how they change things or amp everything up, but Counter Strike has been the exception to that rule keeping the game play relatively unchanged since the time when Valve bought the rights in 2000.
 In 2003 it was released on the original Xbox console, and it was pretty much regarded as a colossal flop.
-PC purists condemned Valve for bring their “hidden gem” to the upstart console world, and doing it badly.
+PC purists condemned Valve for bringing their “hidden gem” to the upstart console world, and doing it badly.
+Speaking of PC, PC gamers will like our Need for Speed Hot Pursuit review (PC).
 It has been almost nine years since that ill fated port was put out, and did Valve do a better job of bringing their beloved franchise to consoles this go around?

 If you have spent your whole gaming life playing things like Call of Duty, then the gameplay mechanics of Counter Strike may seem completely alien to you.
 There are no kill streaks, no death streaks, no air drops, no dogs, no zombies, and nothing that resembles a perk.
 There is no choosing a bonus set to give yourself an advantage over your competition.
 This is shooting at its most pure.
 That’s not to say there isn’t any variety though – for those who have never experienced Counter Strike before I’ll quickly break it down.
 You start each game with $800 to buy equipment.
 Now that measly $800 won’t buy much in the first round, and most everyone will be running around with a Desert Eagle or dual Berettas.
 After that round, you gain money based on a number of different criteria.
 Did your team win or lose?
 Did you reach the hostages (if playing hostage rescue and a counter terrorist)?
 Did you plant the bomb (if a terrorist playing a bomb defuse map)?
 How many people did you kill?
 All of these things (plus a ton more) contribute to how much money you start the next round with.
 More money equals more and better guns, so it becomes a bit of a strategy game – do you buy a medium powered rifle early and hope you do good enough with it to live or do you under power yourself for a few rounds to save up for the one shot kill sniper rifle?
 Start playing Competitive (the only way to play in this reviewer’s opinion), and you have to factor in buying body armor and a bomb defusal kit into your purchases to keep you in the game.